SergioPereiraLema/sergiopereiralema.github.io/_pages/about-en.md

 If you are interested in astronomy, data, or simply the adventure of learning new things, you are more than welcome.

-> As Carl Sagan said, *“we are made of star stuff”*.
+> As Carl Sagan said, *"The cosmos is within us.
+We are made of star-stuff.
+We are a way for the universe to know itself”*.
 Perhaps, by exploring Gaia's data, we can better understand our place in the universe.

 ---